Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Experiment

+\textbf{Increasing lookback length.} Previous works have shown that the forecasting performance does not improve with the increase in lookback length on Transformers~\cite{DLinear}.
+However, as historical information expands, our model can better learn the temporal dependencies, achieving performance improvement across multiple prediction steps with increasing lookback window size.
+As shown in Figure \ref{lookback}, the MSE monotonically decreases with increasing length of the lookback window at any prediction length.

+\textbf{Model efficiency.} Since Dot-attention mechanism has linear time complexity, the Ister's overall complexity is \( O(N) \).
+For memory complexity, we embed the whole series of dimension \(T\) as the tokens of dimension \(D\).
+This makes our model's memory usage less dependent on the prediction horizon compared to other Transformer-based methods, where memory usage increases linearly with the prediction horizon.
+Consequently, as shown in the Table \ref{tab:efficiency}, the proposed Ister achieves better efficiency for long-term sequence predictions.

-\paragraph{Generalization performance} We evaluated the generalization performance of \textit{Dot-attention} on other models by selecting three different types of models utilizing self-attention: iTransformer (Channel-wise), PatchTST (Patch-wise), and Transformer (Point-wise).
-Experiments were conducted on three multivariate datasets: ECL (321 variables), Traffic (862 variables), and PEMS08 (170 variables).
+\textbf{Generalization performance.} We evaluated the generalization performance of \textit{Dot-attention} on other models by selecting three different types of models utilizing self-attention: iTransformer (Channel-wise), PatchTST (Patch-wise), and Transformer (Point-wise).
+Experiments were conducted on three high-dimensional multivariate datasets: ECL (321 channels), Traffic (862 channels), and PEMS08 (170 channels).
 Table \ref{table:dot result} presents the experimental results and the corresponding percentage improvements.
 Our findings indicate that \textit{Dot-attention}, which is designed for inter-channel attention, performs well in other tasks as well.
-It not only retains most of the performance but also achieves improvements in predictive accuracy on certain datasets.
-The Dot-attention module can be seamlessly integrated into any channel independence Transformer-based model or Linear model, enhancing predictive performance and providing interpretability for the prediction results.
+It not only retains most of the performance but also achieves improvements on certain datasets.
+The Dot-attention module can be seamlessly integrated into any channel independence Transformer-based model, enhancing predictive performance.